 - 101 Dalmatians (1996): The live-action remake of the 1961 film, well before Disney's current trend of theatrical live-action remakes.
-It starts Glenn Close as Cruella, is updated to The Present Day, and the animal characters do not speak this time.
+It starts Glenn Close as Cruella, is updated to the then-present day of the 1990s, and the animal characters do not speak this time.

 - 102 Dalmatians (2000): The sequel to the 1996 live-action film, again starring Close.
 Cruella is hypnotized into loving puppies and hating fur coats, and now works for a struggling animal shelter under probation.
 Big Ben's chimes break her out of her trance, however, and she and a French fur coat lover named Le Pelt are looking to use 102 dalmatian puppies to make a fur coat (the 102nd one was born albino, without a single spot, so she wants to make a hood out of it).

-- Cruella (2021): A prequel to the 1996 live-action film, starring Emma Stone as a Younger Cruella during the 1970's, but with Glenn Close producing.
+- Cruella (2021): An Alternate Continuity origin story of the villainess, starring Emma Stone as a younger Cruella during the 1970s, but with Glenn Close executive producing.